 Pets benefit from dental care, including preventative services.
 When something does happen that requires pet dental care, you deserve to have a professional available who can provide more than teeth cleanings and extractions.
-We provide a variety of dental services, including fluoride treatments, x-rays, and jaw fracture repair.
+We provide a variety of dental services, including x-rays and jaw fracture repair.
 Here's what you need to know about our dental services and your pet's oral health care.
+All dental procedures are performed under general anesthesia.
+This is safest for your pet, allows thorough cleaning and assessment while protecting the airways.
+If any dental x-rays and/or extractions are needed, they can be performed at the same time.

 Dental Issues Start Small